ericbigpanda/docs.bigpanda.io/_integrations/logicmonitor.md

     }

-* Make sure the "Include an ID provided in HTTP response when updating alert status" is unchecked
+* **Include an ID provided in HTTP response when updating alert status**: clear the check box.

-### To enable acknowledged alerts please do the following:

-* Manage the BigPanda existing integration in logicmonitor
-* Press the plus (+) button
-* Choose the Acknowledged checkbox
+3\.
+Click **Save**.

+### Enable Support for Acknowledged Alerts

+1\.
+Edit the LogicMonitor webhook integration that you created for BigPanda.

+2\.
+Click the **Plus** (**+**) icon.

+3\.
+Select the **Acknowledged** check box, and then fill in the following information.

-* Webhook URL for Acknowledged alerts: `https://api.bigpanda.io/data/integrations/logicmonitor?$URL_PARAMS&ack=true`
+* **Webhook URL for Acknowledged alerts**: `https://api.bigpanda.io/data/integrations/logicmonitor?$URL_PARAMS&ack=true`
-* Use the same payload given above
+* **Alert Data**: enter the same payload as in the previous step.
 <!-- section-separator -->

-#### Add the BigPanda Webhook to your escalation chains
+#### Add the BigPanda Webhook to your Escalation Chains

+1\.
+Go to the LogicMonitor escalation chains settings.

-* Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient. - should i tell them to add us to default or let them manage that relatively to their configuration.
+2\.
+Add the BigPanda webhook as a recipient. - should i tell them to add us to default or let them manage that relatively to their configuration.

-* Update the Alert Rules to use the relevant escalation chain to warning, error, and critical.
+3\.
+Update the Alert Rules to use the relevant escalation chain to warning, error, and critical.

 <!-- section-separator -->

 #### Success
-Next time you'll have LogicMonitor alerts, you will be able to see them in BigPanda.
+Th next time LogicMonitor generates an alert, you will see it in BigPanda.